This Israeli couscous salad recipe is packed with raw & roasted cherry tomatoes, feta, chickpeas & herbs. Perfect for a picnic or packing for lunch!

 - Cucumbers: These add a fresh, crisp element to the salad.

 - Feta cheese: I love feta’s creamy, salty bite!
-Skip it if you’re vegan.
+Skip it if you’re vegan, or add chopped Kalamata olives in its place.

 How to Make This Couscous Salad